 Identifies the user's web browser type.
 You can use this attribute to differentiate between mobile browser users and desktop browser users.

 To add an access policy, see Add an Access Policy.

-During data collection, RSA SecurID Access learns various attributes about users such as their behavior, the locations from which they attempt to authenticate, the characteristics of devices used for authentication, and other factors that can increase or decrease confidence in each user's identity.
-Every time a user authenticates, RSA SecurID Access uses the data it has collected over time to calculate an identity confidence score and categorizes the score as high or low.
-A high score means RSA SecurID Access is confident the user is indeed who he says he is.
-A low score means RSA SecurID Access cannot identify the user with a reasonable degree of certainty.
+Every time a user authenticates, the Cloud Authentication Service uses the data it has collected over time to calculate an identity confidence score and categorizes the score as high or low confidence.
+High confidence means the Cloud Authentication Service has high confidence that the user is indeed who he says he is.
+Low confidence means the Cloud Authentication Service cannot identify the user with a reasonable degree of certainty.
 In this case, you can deny the user access or require the user to authenticate at a higher assurance level.

 The collected data is specific to your company.
 Data from a large user population collected over a long period of time ensures more reliable results than data from a small user population collected over a short period of time.
 Identity confidence results can vary from company to company depending on these factors.